grafana/grafana/docs/sources/plugins/catalog.md

 # Plugin catalog

-The Plugin catalog allows users to browse and manage plugins from within Grafana.
-Only Organization Admins who are also Grafana Server Admins can access and use the catalog.
+The plugin catalog allows you to browse and manage plugins from within Grafana.
+Only a Grafana server administrator can access and use the catalog.

 <div class="medium-6 columns">
   <video width="700" height="600" controls>